EKarton/UofT-Future-Course-Evaluations/docs/deployment-readme/README.md

 ## Introduction:
 Deploying the app to AWS involves various steps:
 1. Setting up the VPC
-2. Setting up the Postgresql Database
-3. Setting up the EC2 instance
-4. Setting up the app
-5. Adding a load balancer

-## Step 1: Setting up the VPC:
-A VPC is comprised of a collection of subnets, route tables, internet gateways, and security groups.
-Our VPC will consist of:
-- Two public subnets attached to a common public route table
-- Two private subnets attached to a common private route table
-- A security group for our database (to protect our database from unwanted traffic)
-- A security group for our EC2 instance (to protect our EC2 instance from unwanted traffic)
-- An internet gateway (to allow our EC2 instance to talk to the internet)
-- A Network Access Control List (to protect our VPC from unwanted traffic)

-## Deploying UofT Future Course Evaluations to AWS**

-It involves:
-1. Setting up the VPC
 2. Setting up a Postgresql
 3. Setting up an EC2 instance
 4. Setting up the app